sergiomasellis/Famloop/README.md

-# Tapestry - Family Calendar Application
+# FamLoop - Family Calendar Application

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Overview
-Tapestry is a modern, touch-friendly multi-user calendar application designed for families.
+FamLoop is a modern, touch-friendly multi-user calendar application designed for families.
 It provides a weekly view of events, chore tracking with a point system, and a leaderboard to encourage children to complete their tasks.

 <img width="1103" height="1030" alt="image" src="https://github.com/user-attachments/assets/5041e590-4f73-4ef0-bba1-71757d9381a1" />